awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-start.md

 **`--name`**
 Specifies a name for the session\.
 Session names can be any string of up to 256 characters\.
 If the string exceeds 256 characters, the command fails\.
 Session names don't need to be unique across running sessions\.
 You can change a session's name at any time using the `dcv set-name` command\.
-For more information, see [Managing the Session Name](managing-session-name.md)\.
+For more information, see [Managing the session name](managing-session-name.md)\.
 Type: String
 Required: Yes